Bonjour-Interactive-Lab/Processing-GPUImage/README.md

 object.beginDraw();
 object.endDraw();
 ```
-This methods is a test méthods only.
+This methods is a test methods only.
 We need to make a benchmark in order to define the best solution.
+**NB : Tested on a filter methods inside a forloop, this method is too slow on the arrayCopy() (30 fps at 60 iterations) vs the previous one (60 fps at 60 iterations)**

 - [ ] independant ping pong buffer (custom JOGL implementation) for Floating Point Texture